pakota159/pakota159.github.io/_posts/2019-08-08-using-spotify-api-to-retrieve-data.md

 spotify2: /img/spotify/spotify2.png
 spotify3: /img/spotify/spotify3.png
 spotify4: /img/spotify/spotify4.png
-spotify5: /img/spotify/spotify5.png
-spotify6: /img/spotify/spotify6.png
+spotify7: /img/spotify/spotify7.png
 ---
-Recently, I am working on a personal project related to analysis of music taste of people and it requires retrieving data from some music sites like Spotify.
+Recently, I am working on a personal project related to analysing music taste of people and it requires retrieving data from some music sources like Spotify.
 And fortunely, it provides some quite useful APIs that I would like to share here.

+### Disclaimer
+___
+This is only a part of my project, with some demo codes without unit testing, error handling and other parts for a completed project.

 ### What I want
 ___
-Simply I need a list of **Playlists** from Spotify including meta data of each playlist.
+Basically, I need a list of **Playlists** from Spotify including meta data of each playlist like tracks from playlist.
 So, technically speaking:

 My input:
 - User authentication token (Spotify APIs *doesn't requires* it, but I do want to use because it give me *higher rate limits*)
-- Search key terms: ex **"Ed Sheeran"**

 And I expect an output like:
-- JSON data with **Playlist info**, including *metadata*
+- JSON data with **Playlist info**, including *metadata* as tracks in each playlist.
-- Retrieved data should come from search results of that user identity.
-Ex: result is list playlists belongs to **"Ed Sheeran"**

-Okay, I now know what my goals and it's time to get things done.
+Okay, I pictured my goals and it's time to get things done.

 ### Let's start
 ___